rliljesand/pvpoke-desktop-infographer/README.md

 # PvPoke desktop infographer

-A simple jquery hack to help me remmeber the top meta when playing GBL
+A simple jquery hack to help me remember the top meta when playing GBL

 ## Installation